jmajerus/MCP-DSL/README.md

 - [ ] Publish docs and examples

 ## 🤝 Join Us
+If you're excited about shaping the future of AI tooling and interoperability, you're in the right place.
+We're actively building support for multi-language code generation — including Python, Rust, Go, and more — and welcome contributors with expertise or interest in any programming language.
+Contributions, ideas, and feedback are all welcome.

 If you're passionate about making AI orchestration safer, clearer, and more elegant, you're in the right place.
 Contributions, ideas, and feedback are all welcome.

 ## 📜 License